 In this example, I was writing about book titles.
 Grammarly wanted me to replace it with "tags" or "labels."

 It's better for the vocabulary strengthening to be up to you.
 There are times I'm satisfied with the word I initially chose and deleted the one they suggest.

-Then, there are times I go hunt for more striking substitutes.
-I go straight to Google, or I use Lockcard if I want to remember them over time.
+Then, there are times I go hunt for the best synonyms.
+I go straight to Lockcard, especially if I want to remember them over time.